lewishowles/components/src/components/navigation/app-pagination/app-pagination.md

 ## To do

-- Add a "Showing items x-y" display
-- Allow overriding "items" with a more appropriate verb
 - Update the URL with the current page and read that parameter to allow the current page to be initialised